giselew/toctoc_comments/Documentation/Index.rst

 	Userpictures include gravatar-, Facebook- or fe_users-userpictures.
 	More plugin-modes for comments are available, a user center, a recent comments list, a report bad comment form and several charts.
 	Many looks for ratings by voting stars and Facebook-like iLikes.
 Usage of scopes for categorized ratings.
 	There is a plugin-mode for top ratings.
 Many options for spam- and data-protection.
 AJAX runs with jQuery.
 	ViewHelpers for extension news.
 	Comments, reviews or ratings can trigger content elements, pages or records in other extensions DETAIL-views and LIST-views (LIST-view tt_news, news, modify all other pi1-extensions in PHP and implement a new marker or ViewHelper for comments and ratings in LIST-views).
 	Includes full featured AJAX Login and Sign Up, including login with Facebook or Google+ account.
-	Backendmodule for comments, users and system control Works with TemplaVoila, news, tt_news, tt_products, community, cwt_community and most of all other extensions.
+	Backendmodule for comments, users and system control.
+	Works with TemplaVoila, news, tt_news, tt_products, community, cwt_community and most of all other extensions.
 	Designable from included LESS-model.

     :Keywords:
         for Admins, for Advanced, AJAX-Commenting, -rating, -sharing, Attachments, LESS, AJAX-Login and Sign Up